kevin0748/cpp-distributed-crawler/readme.md

-# cpp-distributed-drawler
+# cpp-distributed-crawler

-A distributed crawler written in c++.
+A distributed crawler written in C++ to parse webpage in windows socket with 5000+ threads concurrently.
+Constructed parsing report to examine success rate, maximum crawling speed, and number of target links.

 ## Usage
 ```sh